tokenized/tokenized-sdk-example-react/README.md

 `<DevicePairingCode>` is a React component that renders the authenticator device pairing QR code.
 Present this to the user and prompt them to “Scan this code with the authenticator app”.

-_Note that in an upcoming release of the SDK, device pairing will be handled by a redirect to a secure, Tokenized-hosted mini-web-app, and this component will no longer be necessary._

 **Category**: components